‘100 Subjects’ Referenced on E90-1 American Caramel Backs Remains a Mystery

 But while the fronts of the cards get the most attention, what’s printed on the back has been bugging collectors for years.

 The backs of the E90-1 American Caramel cards have always been really underrated in my book.
-I’m being completely honest when I say that, part of the reasons I began collecting a set is because I love the backs.
+I’m being completely honest when I say that, part of the reason I began collecting a set is because I love the backs.
 There aren’t numerous variations as are found in the T205 or T206 sets but it’s just a really clean, classic look.
 They look spectacular when you find them without significant damage.

 The backs read ‘Base Ball Caramels’ in big, bold black lettering and the American Caramel Company name and location (Philadelphia, PA) are printed below.
 In addition to the words, you’ve got a crossed bats design, popular in the pre-war era, as well as a baseball and a glove holding a baseball.